About

 Firewood

-Firewood is available at the Visitor Center or Trading Post for $8 a bundle.
+Firewood is available for sale at the Visitor Center or Trading Post.
 Firewood from outside the park is prohibited in order to maintain forest health.

 What to bring

 Bring your own camping gear, food, and drinks.
-Streams in the South will provide plates, plasticware, and paper towels in the group shelter for lunch and supper.
-Remember to bring your own cups.
-Also bring table games, outdoor games, and musical instruments to play (bring a power source if your instruments require one).
+There are no potluck-style dinners planned for this gathering.
+Streams in the South will provide plates, plasticware, and paper towels in Group Shelter #2 for lunch and supper.
+Remember to bring your own cups and drinks.
+Also bring table games, outdoor games, and musical instruments to play.
 Scooters and skateboards are welcome in the campground area, but not throughout the park.

 Q & A